StabbarN/postgres-language-server/agentic/pretty_printer.md

 - Map `SelectStmt::limit_option` to `FETCH ...
 WITH TIES` when it resolves to `LimitOption::WithTies` so the re-parsed AST retains the original limit semantics.
 - When wrapping a `SelectStmt` inside outer statements (e.g. VIEW, COPY), emit it via `emit_select_stmt_no_semicolon` so trailing clauses can follow before the final semicolon.
 - Decode window frame bitmasks to render RANGE/ROWS/GROUPS with the correct UNBOUNDED/CURRENT/OFFSET bounds and guard PRECEDING/FOLLOWING against missing offsets.
+- Ordered-set aggregates must render `WITHIN GROUP (ORDER BY ...)` outside the argument list and emit `FILTER (WHERE ...)` ahead of any `OVER` clause so planner fallbacks reuse the same surface layout.

+**Planner Nodes (CRITICAL - Read Carefully)**:
+- **NEVER create synthetic nodes or wrap nodes in SELECT statements for deparse round-trips**.
+This violates the architecture and breaks AST preservation.
+- **NEVER call `pgt_query::deparse()` from emit functions**.
+The pretty printer must emit directly from AST nodes.
+- Planner nodes (OpExpr, Aggref, WindowFunc, FuncExpr, SubPlan, etc.) represent internal PostgreSQL optimizer structures with OIDs instead of names.
+- For planner nodes, emit simple fallback representations using OID placeholders (e.g., `op#123`, `func#456`, `agg#789`).
+- Example: `OpExpr` with args `[a, b]` and `opno=96` emits as `a op#96 b` - we don't have operator symbols without a catalog lookup.
+- `DistinctExpr` can emit `IS DISTINCT FROM` since the syntax is known; `NullIfExpr` can emit `NULLIF(a, b)` for the same reason.
+- Planner nodes indicate the pretty printer was given optimizer output rather than parser output - the fallback representations are acceptable.
+- When duplicating window frame logic between `WindowClause` and `WindowDef`, **copy and adapt the code directly** rather than creating synthetic nodes or calling helper functions that expect different node types.

 ### Logging Future Work
 - Capture new learnings as concise bullets here and keep detailed session history in commit messages or external notes.